metamorph-inc/openmeta-mms/docs/concepts/concepts.rst

 .. figure:: images/01-03-design-alternatives-in-gme.png
    :alt: Design alternatives in GME

-   *Design Alternatives captured in the META tool*
+   *Design Alternatives captured in the OpenMETA tool*

 Design space constraints are simple, static operations & equations that can be specified for the properties and identities of components, as